Caraway Rye Bread

 4. Gently deflate the dough, knead it briefly, and shape it into two smooth oval or round loaves; or one long oval loaf.
 Place them on a lightly greased or parchment-lined baking sheet.

-6. Just before they go into the oven, spritz the loaves with water, and slash them about 1/2" deep.
+6. Just before they go into the oven, spritz the loaves of rye bread with water, and slash them about 1/2" deep.
 The oval loaves look good with one long, vertical slash; the rounds, with two or three shorter slashes across the top.

-7. Bake the loaves for 35 to 40 minutes, or until an instant-read thermometer inserted into the center reads 205°F to 210°F. The single, larger loaf will bake for 45 to 50 minutes.
+7. Bake the loaves for 35 to 40 minutes or until a digital thermometer inserted into the center reads 205°F to 210°F. The single, larger loaf will bake for 45 to 50 minutes.
 If the bread appears to be browning too quickly, tent it lightly with foil after 25 minutes of baking.

-8. Remove the loaves from the oven, and transfer them to a rack.
+8. Remove the rye bread loaves from the oven and transfer them to a rack.
 While still warm, brush them with melted butter, if desired; this will keep their crust soft.

 Tips from our Bakers

 • Don't throw away that dill or sour pickle juice!
-It's a great substitute for the water in this recipe.
-Depending on the saltiness of the juice, you'll want to cut back the salt in the recipe to 3/4 teaspoon to 1 teaspoon.
+It's a great substitute for the water in rye bread recipes.
+Depending on the saltiness of the juice, you'll want to cut back the salt in this recipe to 3/4 teaspoon to 1 teaspoon.